-Must check confidential checkbox for all case notes that could lead to a disclosure of a disability.
+Staff must check confidential checkboxes for all case notes that could lead to a disclosure of a disability.
 DWD-DET recommends that, whenever possible, career planners record relevant information about the effects of an individual's medical impairment, rather than his or her actual medical diagnosis.
 For example, career planners can record the following information without disclosing an individual's medical or disability-related information: